codedamn/codedamn-hacktoberfest-projects/README.md

 👉 **For every successful submission, if the pull request gets accepted you'll get the official [CODEDAMN SWAGS/MERCH](https://shop.codedamn.com)/[PRO ACCOUNTS](https://codedamn.com/pricing)!** 🎉
 🎉

+## LEARN FULL-STACK WEB DEVELOPMENT
+If you're new to web development, starting with [codedamn's full-stack learning path](https://codedamn.com/learning-paths/fullstack) is the best way to begin your web developer journey.
+You will learn about HTML, CSS, JavaScript, React, Next.js, Node, MongoDB, Caching, and more!
+Multiple projects, exams, and hands-on exercises available in every course, with certificate of completions.
+[Start here](https://codedamn.com/learning-paths/fullstack)

 ## THANK YOU

 Glad to see here!
 Show some love by [starring](https://github.com/codedamn/Codedamn-Tutorials/) this repository.